Advice for non-members before contacting us

-- Work with patients, carers and their psychiatrists.
+- We work with patients, carers and their psychiatrists.
 We provide online and printed information on mental health issues and signpost patients to further help.

 What we don't do

-- Take complaints against or discipline psychiatrists.
+- We don't take complaints against or discipline psychiatrists.
 Please visit the General Medical Council (GMC) website to make a complaint.

-- Provide a list of or recommend psychiatrists.
-But we do have a list of current members.
+- We aren't able to provide a list of, or recommend psychiatrists.
+We do have a list of current members.

-- Offer consultations or personal advice – we do not have psychiatrists based in the College.
+- We can't offer consultations or personal advice – we do not have psychiatrists based in the College.
 Please see your GP in the first instance, who will be able to discuss this more with you.

 Your most frequently asked questions